nlsynth/iroha/docs/glossary.md

  ext-input will be mapped to shared-reg-reader and reads from shared-reg

-MEMO(yt76): May also support shared-reg-writer and channel.
+MEMO(yt76): May also support shared-reg-writer.